radicallyopensecurity/templates/Offertes/FAQ.md

 * What is the difference between pentesting and running Nessus?
 ```
+Nessus Vulnerability Scanner is just one of many tools that can be used during a
+penetration test.
+To use Nessus on its own wouldn't provide much information, as
+it checks computers and firewalls for open ports.
+It also does so quite visibly,
+so it's not even a good choice to use during a pentest.
+Nmap works much better
+for this purpose.
+Nevertheless, scanning for open ports is just one of many tests
+to determine security vulnerabilites, regardless of the tool used.
 ```

 * What does ROS mean by "look over the shoulder"?